0xDBFB7/ionprinter/documents/brief_description.md

 Physics does not demand space charge, however.
 There are many

-Largely due to progress in accelerator science and, somewhat surprisingly, industrial ion-beam implantation systems for semiconductor doping, a great deal has been learned about implementing space charge compensation, neutralization, and beam cooling since Feynman's talk.
+Largely due to progress in accelerator science, the prevalence (ha!) of industrial ion-beam implantation systems for semiconductor doping, and  a great deal has been learned about implementing space charge neutralization, compensation, and beam cooling since Feynman's talk.

 The simulation detail required to resolve these effects did not exist at the time.

 The current design somewhat mitigates this issue with a massively-parallel many-beamlet design; but this may be completely wishful thinking.

-*It is entirely possible that this is unreasonable.* There are many regions of the beamline that are still opaque to the crude first-order analysis I've been able to produce so far.
+*It is entirely possible that this is unreasonable.* There are many regions of the beamline that are still opaque to the horribly crude zeroth-order analysis I've been able to produce so far.

 #### High-performance multiscale multiphysics simulation on consumer hardware